-Nora has been named to the 2014 edition of Best Lawyers®, in Canada for Banking and Finance.
+Since 2013 Nora has been named to Best Lawyers in Canada for Banking and Finance.

-In 2009 Nora was recognized by the Women’s Executive Network as one of Canada’s top 100 most powerful women and is today a mentor in the WXNWisdom Top 100 mentoring program.
+In 2009 Nora was recognized by the Women’s Executive Network as one of Canada’s top 100 most powerful women and has been a mentor in the WXNWisdom Top 100 mentoring program.
 Nora has been listed in “Women in the Lead” published by the Richard Ivey School of Business, a national directory of Canadian women whose professional expertise and experience recommend them as candidates for corporate board appointments.
-She was featured on the March 2011 cover of Lexpert Magazine and profiled in its article entitled "Women Manage."

-Prior to her appointment as National Chair of the Financial Services Group Nora served as the Managing Partner of the Toronto/Markham offices of Miller Thomson from 2009 to 2012 and was the Ontario Co-Chair of the firm’s corporate department from 2005-2008.
+Prior to her appointment as the firm’s National Chair of the Financial Services Group, Nora served as the Managing Partner of the Toronto/Markham offices of Miller Thomson from 2009-2012, and she was the Ontario Co-Chair of the firm’s corporate department from 2005-2008.

 Throughout her legal career, Nora has volunteered through the Law Society of Upper Canada.
-For several years Nora has participated in the LSUC agreement series, and developed and presented “The Annotated Loan Agreement”.
-Since 2010 Nora has been a lecturer at the University of Windsor Law School - Advanced Business Law Course (Banking and Secured Transactions).
+For several years Nora has participated in the LSUC agreement series, and developed and presented “The Annotated Loan Agreement.”
+Since 2010 Nora has been a lecturer at the University of Windsor Law School for the Advanced Business Law course (Banking and Secured Transactions).

-Nora is a founding member of, and continues as an active volunteer at, Lake Ontario Waterkeeper, a grass roots charitable organization whose focus is on ensuring swimmable, fishable and drinkable waterbodies in our communities.
-She has also volunteered for Golf Canada and its Links to Education Program.
-Nora held several national positions with UNICEF Canada over a period of 10 years and has most recently volunteered at Variety Village, whose mission is to facilitate the achievement of life goals for people with disabilities through sport and fitness.
+Nora is a founding member of, and continues as an active volunteer at, Lake Ontario Waterkeeper, a grassroots charitable organization whose focus is ensuring swimmable, drinkable, and fishable waterbodies in our communities.
+She has also volunteered for Golf Canada and its Links to Education Program and held several national positions with UNICEF Canada over a period of 10 years.